Naturally Daily

 You may try out doing physical exercises.
 Even a light walk for 10 minutes can be a useful exercise.
 Walking at medium or high speed for 5-10 minutes releases hormones off your body and may open your mind to new opportunities [5].

-Meditation and yoga have become very popular, and they are backed by science also for their health benefits [6].
 You may make a spare time in a week to practice meditation or yoga to deal with hectic work schedule and pressure.

 6. Schedule Outdoor Playtime